Table of contents

 Is Snoring Genetic?

 There is no “snoring gene” linked to people who snore.
-However, there have been several studies over the years that have associated over 100 genes with the condition at some level.
+However, there have been several studies over the years that have associated over 100 genetic variants with snoring at some level.

 A paper published in 1995, “Snoring, family history, and genetic markers in men.
-The Copenhagen Male Study”, concluded that there was a strong association between habitual snoring and family history of the condition.
+The Copenhagen Male Study”, concluded that there was a strong association between the condition and family history of snoring.

-A similar effect is observed with OSA where the condition is a combination of genetics, health, and lifestyle factors.
+Experts observe a similar effect with OSA where snoring is a combination of genetic factors, health, and lifestyle.
 Many genes appear associated with the condition, each contributing to the disease in a small amount.
 Most variations have been identified in single studies, and follow up research has not verified them.
 According to MedLinePlus, genes involved could be those that control communication between nerve cells, breathing regulation, control of inflammatory responses by the immune system, development of tissues in the head and face, the sleep-wake cycle, and appetite control.

 There does appear to be some family history and genetic factors as the risk of developing this condition is about 50 percent greater for first-degree relatives (such as siblings or children who snore) of affected individuals as compared to the general public.